Momentum-Team-11/notes/js-arrays.md

 ## Looping through an array with `for`

-We can use a `for` loop to get each index in an array and then use that index to get each member.
+We can use a `for` loop to get each index in an array and then use that index to get each item in the array in turn.

 ```js
 for (let i = 0; i < people.length; i++) {